SixLabors/docs/articles/imagesharp.drawing/clipimagetoshape.md

 The important idea is that clipping is canvas state.
 Once saved, the clip applies to every later command until `Restore()` is called.
 Draw the clipped image while that state is active, then restore before drawing borders, labels, shadows, or other elements that should sit outside the mask.

+Think about the image placement and the mask separately.
+The clip path decides where pixels are allowed to appear.
+The `DrawImage(...)` destination rectangle decides how the source image is cropped and scaled into the canvas.
+Matching the destination rectangle to the shape bounds gives predictable avatar-style crops; using a larger rectangle intentionally zooms or pans the source behind the mask.

+Clipping is also stateful, so restore as soon as the clipped drawing is complete.
+If you forget to restore, later borders, shadows, and labels will be clipped too, which often looks like missing drawing rather than a clipping bug.

+The clip path and destination rectangle do not need to be identical, but they should be chosen deliberately.
+Equal bounds give a simple fit.
+A larger destination rectangle zooms the source behind the mask.
+An offset destination rectangle pans the source without moving the mask.
+That separation is what lets one avatar shape support several crop choices.

 ```csharp
 using SixLabors.ImageSharp;
 using SixLabors.ImageSharp.Drawing;